comptoolsres/comptoolsres.github.io/py4e_reading_notes_1.md

 Similar to Bash scripts, Python scripts are plain text files.
 Any text editor can be used to write Python scripts.
 But VSCode (and others) have a number of added benefits that are worth checking out.
 We've already looked at contextual coloring, which VSCode does for many languages, including Bash and Python.
 This is clearly easier to read and catch errors than plain text.

 Good text editors also have code suggestions (some based on machine learning algorithms that can often suggest whole blocks of code for you!) and function information popups that help you write your code.
 They have linters to check your syntax and flag errors.
-And are configurable for how you want to code.
+And they are configurable for how you want to code.

 VSCode can also run your code and help you debug by showing you the values of variables as your code executes step by step.
 You can see the output in the console.